 A first step might be anger management classes, training in Non-Violent Communication, metta (loving kindness) meditations and practices of empathy and equanimity.
 He is 57 years old.
 Is he going into old age unloved and angry?

 Or, has the media and his wife harshly judged him?
 An unfounded reputation can stay with a person a long time.
-Those who are close at hand will know.
+Some people have moved on from their past.
+They no longer hold any malice to anybody in the present or past.
+The media may unfairly stereotype a person in negative ways.
+Mr. Guppy may have been unfairly treated by the media and important people in his current life.
+He and those who are close at hand will know.

 Eton, Oxford, City of London, business associates, his ‘posh’ friends and others let him down.
 Has he let himself down?